 What are the steps for filing for a stalking protective order?

 The steps for filing for a stalking protection order are generally the same as the steps for filing for a protection order for domestic abuse.
 See What are the steps for getting a final protective order? for a more detailed description of those steps.
 However, there is one major difference: If the stalker is not a “family or household member” and not someone who you have dated, then before filing a petition for a protective order at the district court, you will first have to file a complaint against the stalker with your local law enforcement agency.
+See What is a stalking protective order?
+What steps must I take before filing for the order? for more information.

 You will be asked to provide a copy of the complaint when filing your petition for the protective order.
 If you don’t have the complaint copy when you file the petition, you must bring it to court at the final hearing date – if you don’t have it then, your case will be considered a “frivolous case” and the judge can drop your protective order, and order you to pay the stalker’s attorneys fees and court costs.1